-Top Tip: Download the Crisis24 Horizon mobile app to your phone and keep up to date with the latest travel advice and alerts for the country you are in.
+Download the Crisis24 Horizon moblie app from Drum Cussac to your phone and keep up to date with the latest travel advice and alerts for the country you are in.

 Finance and funding

 The tax year runs from April to April, which means it is likely that your Placement Year will span two tax years.